F3F3exe/binsec/README.md

 # Semester Project: Identifying Compiler Optimizations that Break Constant Time Programming Techniques

 This repository is a fork from Binsec (https://github.com/binsec/binsec).
 There have been no changes made to the verification tool.
 We added the examples/ folder containing the code examples for our analysis.
 In each of them is a Results/ folder containing the results of our analysis.
+The code_examples.pdf provides an overview of our curated examples.